* This is the Consumer Version. *

 Almost everyone with mixed connective tissue disease has aching joints.
 About 75% of people develop the swelling and pain typical of arthritis.
 Mixed connective tissue disease damages the muscle fibers, so the muscles may feel weak and sore, especially in the shoulders and hips.
 Tasks such as lifting the arms above the shoulders, climbing stairs, and getting out of a chair can become very difficult.

 The lungs are affected in up to 75% of people with mixed connective tissue disease.
 Fluid may collect in or around the lungs.
 In some people, abnormal lung function is the most serious problem, causing shortness of breath during exertion.

-Occasionally, the heart is weakened, leading to heart failure (see Heart Failure).
+Occasionally, the heart is weakened, leading to heart failure (see page Heart Failure).
 Symptoms of heart failure may include fluid retention, shortness of breath, and fatigue.
 The kidneys are affected in about 25% of people, and the damage is usually mild compared to the damage caused by lupus.
 Other symptoms may include fever, swollen lymph nodes, and abdominal pain.
-Sjögren syndrome (see Sjögren Syndrome) may develop.
-Over time, most people develop symptoms that are more typical of lupus (see Systemic Lupus Erythematosus (SLE)) or systemic sclerosis (see Systemic Sclerosis).
+Sjögren syndrome (see page Sjögren Syndrome) may develop.
+Over time, most people develop symptoms that are more typical of lupus (see page Systemic Lupus Erythematosus (SLE)) or systemic sclerosis (see page Systemic Sclerosis).

-Doctors suspect mixed connective tissue disease when symptoms of lupus, systemic sclerosis, and polymyositis (see Polymyositis) overlap.
+Doctors suspect mixed connective tissue disease when symptoms of lupus, systemic sclerosis, and polymyositis (see page Polymyositis) overlap.